e-sdf/B2NOTE-docs/widget-integration.md

 ### Target encoding

-This format contains a single parameter `target_toFeed` which is a string-encoded JSON object according to [this schema](./targetInput.schema.json).
+This format contains a single parameter `target_tofeed` which is a string-encoded JSON object according to [this schema](./targetInput.schema.json).
 Here it is described how the various annotation targets are encoded.

 #### Whole Page